Olu-Awo/DSA-Amazon-Review-Project/README.md

       =COUNTIF(N3:N1351, "above 1000 reviews")
       ```
 - Q13: Which categories have products with the highest discounts?
   - A: Insert Pivot Table, Rows: Category, Values: Discount percentage (set to Max), Sort by descending order.
 - Q14: Identify the top 5 products in terms of rating and number of reviews combined.
   - A: Added a cloumn: rating * rating count, sorted by descending order, picked top 5.
 ### Visualisation
-Thid involved visualising the data by creating a Dash board
+This involved visualising the data by creating a Dash board

  - [Amazon case study Table (1).pdf](https://github.com/user-attachments/files/21072420/Amazon.case.study.Table.1.pdf)